projectsbyif/openapis/pages/supporting-datasets-to-be-made-open.md

 * Actual (measured) signal strength for different networks

 Crowdsourcing efforts such as [OpenSignal](https://opensignal.com/networks) demonstrate there is a need for this sort of data.
-Crowdsourcing efforts such as OpenSignal demonstrate that there is a need for this type of data.